-Purchase the course separate or our best value: all courses (plus templates and a community)included in ALL ACCESS PASS
+Purchase the course separate or our best value: all courses (plus templates and a community)included in ALL ACCESS TRACHEOSTOMY BOOTCAMP

 Tracheostomy Tubes Webinar: Comparisons and Choices is a 1.5 hour recorded course that is all about different types of tracheostomy tubes and how to choose the most appropriate tracheostomy tube for your patient.
 Even those working with trach tubes for years will likely learn something new in this detail oriented course on trach tubes.
 In this course, the risk of inappropriate tracheostomy tubes based on the size and length will be provided.
 The course will also provide information on different trach tube materials, size, length, cuff type, cuff vs cuffless, single vs double cannula, fenestrated, subglottic suctioning and custom tubes.
 The Tracheostomy Tubes Webinar will provide information on patient candidacy for the types of tubes.
 Course is for physicians, respiratory therapists, nurses, nurse practitioners, physician assistants, speech-language pathologists, and any clinician caring for patients with tracheostomy.
 AARC for 1 CRCE.
-This course will be available for ASHA CEUs on May 1, 2023.
+This course is available for ASHA CEUs.

 - Identify the components of a tracheostomy tube